Dual Master of Urban Planning and Master of Arts in American Studies

-This program combines the normal two-year Master of Urban Planning degree (48 credit hours) and the normal two-year Master of Arts degree in American Studies (30 credit hours) into a two and one-half year program (60 total credit hours).
+This program combines the two-year Master of Urban Planning degree and the two-year Master of Arts degree in American Studies into a two and half year program.
 This program is designed for students interested in careers in policy planning and research involving the arts, social planning, cultural activities and facilities, and historic preservation.

 Admission to Graduate Studies